tpope/vim-surround/README.markdown

 #### Surround a text object

-Now with the cursor on the word "Hello", select the word and surround it brackets by typing: `ysiw]`. (`iw` or "inner word" is one of Vim's [text objects](http://vimdoc.sourceforge.net/htmldoc/motion.html#object-select), `y` is copy or "yank", but in this case is being used to select the text object without changing it.)
+Now with the cursor on the word "Hello", you surround it with brackets by typing: `ysiw]`. (`iw` or "inner word" is one of Vim's [text objects](http://vimdoc.sourceforge.net/htmldoc/motion.html#object-select), you might think, "_you surround inner word_".)

     [Hello] world!